 Survey shows widespread support for extending student loan pause

 Most federal student loan payments and interest have been suspended for the last two years due to the COVID-19 pandemic.
-That relief was set to end in January 2022, but President Biden unexpectedly extended the payment pause again to August 31, 2022, in response to the rapid spread of the Omicron variant.
+That relief was set to end in December 2022, but President Biden unexpectedly extended the payment pause again to around August 30, 2023, unless courts rule on student loan relief lawsuits sooner.

 A new poll released last week by the Student Borrower Protection Center (SBPC) and Data for Progress suggests that borrowers continue to worry about their ability to resume repayment.